MrRaiter/test/readme.md

 ```
 Thats all!

-There's only three tests, but if you would like to fire them use
+There's only three tests for front-end, but if you would like to fire them use
 ```
-npm test
+npm run test
 ```